gjackson12/media_gallery_ethereum/design_pattern_decisions.md

 I chose not to leverage the auto deperecation pattern because I did not have a functional reason to have the contract expire at a parictular time.

 ## 4. Mortal

+I implemented the mortal design pattern by providing a way to destroy the MediaGallery contract after it has been deployed.
+I leveraged the Open Zeppelin framework's library called, "Destructible", in order to provide the contract's owner the ability to destroy the deployed contract via the `destroy` function.
+This is important because if I ever decide to deploy a new version of the MediaGallery contract, I don't want users to continue to use the old contract.

 ## 5. Withdrawl Pattern